nrodrigues/twitter-sample-client/README.md

 # twitter-sample-client #

-Shell application to allow in the review process for http://github.com/nrodrigues/twitter-sample
+Shell application to aid in the review process for http://github.com/nrodrigues/twitter-sample

 ## Building ##